microsoft/jbpf/docs/emulator.md

 ## Building a Custom Emulator

 The custom emulator allows you to register your own hooks and helper functions to simulate actual JBPF behavior during tests.
+You can add custom hooks and helper functions to extend the emulator's functionality.
+The emulator files are located in the `$JBPF_OUT_DIR/emulator` directory, which is created when you build the dummy emulator.

 ### 1. Prepare Environment